WeakAuras/WeakAuras2/README.md

 ## Problems

 * Please see the [wiki](https://github.com/WeakAuras/WeakAuras2/wiki) page.
-* If you've discovered something that's clearly wrong, or if you get an error, [post](https://www.wowace.com/addons/weakauras-2/create-ticket/) a [ticket](https://www.wowace.com/addons/weakauras-2/tickets/).
+* If you've discovered something that's clearly wrong, or if you get an error, please create a [ticket](https://www.curseforge.com/addons/weakauras-2/tickets/).
-* If you have a general comment or concern, feel free to comment on the main page!
 * You're a programmer yourself and want to contribute?
 Check out our [contributing guidelines](https://github.com/WeakAuras/WeakAuras2/blob/master/CONTRIBUTING.md) to get started!
 * Feel free to join our [Discord Community](https://discord.gg/wa2) to talk, get help and discuss everything WeakAuras!